upbookclub/upbookclub.github.io/_posts/2017-01-16-meetup-january.md

 title: "Meetup Summary (January, 2017)"
 author: Bonface
 ---
 > Society has three stages: Savagery, Ascendance, Decadence.
 The great rise because of Savegery.
 They rule because of Savagery.
 They rule because of Ascendance.
 The fall because of their own Decadence.
->- Pierce Brown, Red Rising
+>-Pierce Brown, Red Risingg

 Well, three people turned out for our very first meetup.
 This low turnout did not by any means make the whole affair dull.
 In fact, we ended up being politely "kicked out" of the place because the venue closed early(about 7:30-ish).
 Our conversation was all over the place.
 Here are some of my highlights:

 ### A Song of Ice and Fire
 Well, there had to be that one Game of Thrones Fanatic(not me) in the group.
 We talked about the upcoming *The Winds of Winter* and how annoying George R. R. Martin can be when it comes to releasing books.
 An interesting question that came up was: *What would you choose?
-A rushed novel and a timely release; or a "perfect" story where you have to wait years for the release?*.
-That's something I'll leave you guys to think about.
+A rushed novel and a timely release; or a "perfect" story where you have to wait years for the release?* That's something I'll leave you guys to think about.

 While we were talking about "Game of Thrones", some other cool stuff came up...
 Like Harry Potter.